wearefuturegov/nesta-skills/content/pages/06-results.md

   We help teams adapt to the uncertain world we all work in and hone the skills they need to face the grand challenges of our age.
 If that sounds like something you're doing and you could do with support, email us at [hello@states-of-change.org](mailto:hello@states-of-change.org.) and let's see how we can be of service.
 ---
+There are 9 roles we've found across innovative teams.
+We've picked the ones below that we think you are best suited for, based on what you told us.

-The results of what you told us.
-These are the roles we thought you'd be best suited to play in your work.
-You might recognise a role you already do, some people also find areas they hadn’t thought of; their untapped potential.
+You might recognise a role here that you already do, other people find areas they hadn’t thought of before; their *untapped potential*.
+Explore the roles and see where they might show up in what you do now, and if they don't?
+Think about where they might be able to.